UCHealth will soon open a drive-through specimen-collection center at The Ranch Events Complex in Loveland for individuals to be tested for COVID-19.

 The criteria for UCHealth testing has recently been updated.
 At this time, UCHealth’s COVID-19 tests are only available for people with a provider’s order (including a required test for a scheduled surgery) or who are experiencing symptoms including fever, shortness of breath or new cough.

 All patients who want a nasal swab test at a UCHealth testing site must have either an order for testing or an appointment before they arrive at the testing site.
 Those who do not have an appointment or order will have to return to the site after they are able to obtain one.
-The only exceptions will be for health care workers, who can get tested at all of UCHealth’s drive-through centers, and U.S. Forest Service firefighters, who can be tested at the new center at The Ranch.

 To schedule an appointment, those with symptoms should go to uchealth.org or their My Health Connection app if they have an account.